Key West Florida, originally known as Cayo Hueso, is the beginning, or the end of the amazing Overseas Highway.

 The smaller, western section is Old Town.
 This is the historic district where the majority of everything you'll want to see and do is located.

 Since everything's conveniently located in this small but congested Conch Republic area, renting something a bit different to keep you mobile would be fun.
+You'll often see people on scooters, or bicycles, or riding in a carriage being pulled behind a bicycle.
+There are even horse drawn carriage rides to transport you around the area.

 In April, 1982, with typical Conch Republic flair and lighthearted levity, this city and the rest of the Florida Keys seceded from the United States for one minute.
 Their act of protest was against the Federal government's blockade outside Florida City at the far north end of the Keys.